Devotional Resources

 Walking with Jesus this Summer

 Walking with Jesus This Summer is a simple, meaningful reading plan designed to help your family grow in faith—one day at a time.
-Use your Story Bible or your own Bible at home.
+Use your Story Bible or your own Bible at home to walk through the stories of the Old Testament.

 Summer in the WORD